mingchia-andy-liu/short-urls/README.md

 ### Netlify, Netlify functions

 The repo has an continuous deployment with `Netlify`.
-It also provides custom domain which I set up my cloudflare DNS record to `Netlify`'s build in DNS service.
+It also provides custom domain management which I set up my `Cloudflare` DNS record to `Netlify`'s build in DNS service.

 Redirects is setup automatically in the `netlify.toml`.
 Everything should go to the function handler.
 The `redirect.js` handler parse the short code and read the long link from `airtable`.
 There is also a small in-memory cache to prevent max out the airtable rate limit.

 ### airetable

 It's a free and simple service that provides spreadsheet as a lookup table.
-Short code and redirect links are stored in here. **Notes:** It has a limit of 5 requests per second.
+Short codes and redirect links are stored in here. **Notes:** It has a limit of 5 requests per second.

 ### Cloudflare